 - Splashbacks/wall tiling: £300-£2,000

 Whether you are opting for a kitchen company to completely project manage for you, or whether you are considering project managing yourself, it is incredibly important to agree to a written quotation in advance.

-Due to the potential of unexpected issues or problems, which may not have been identifiable prior to the existing kitchen being removed, it is therefore advisable to be prepared for any extra works and have a contingency factored in for these.
-However, there are many parts of the installation process which can be quoted for accurately prior to beginning the works.
+Due to the potential of unexpected issues or problems, which may not have been identifiable prior to the existing kitchen being removed, it is, therefore, advisable to be prepared for any extra work and have a contingency factored in for these.
+However, there are many parts of the installation process which can be quoted accurately prior to beginning the work.

 It is dangerous to move ahead with a project without a written agreement of costs and what will be covered by the quotation.
 By working on verbal agreements or without an itemised listing of what has been agreed between both parties, you leave yourself open to being hit with potentially endless additional costs by independent tradespeople you appoint.

 A good example of this is, during a dry fit install, an individual being told by a kitchen installer “this is taking longer than I thought it would, so I’m going to have to charge you more”.
 A competent kitchen fitter should be able to accurately predict the time and work involved in the project in advance and offer a precise cost that both would agree to before anything is undertaken